LelandManufactory is taking a short break

 After an internship in the North Carolina State Historic Preservation Office, I moved north to Baltimore, satisfying a lifelong itch to live in a city with no space between houses.
 I found employment at an architecture firm and from 2002 to 2007 I adjusted to professional life, learning to work with firm principals and clients to define problems and generate solutions.
 In 2007 I obtained architectural licensure from my native state of North Carolina.

 However, also in 2007, I was overtaken both by wanderlust and by a growing realization that I was happiest when my work involved pencil and paintbrush.
 My wife and I took a leap across the Atlantic, and I enrolled in the postgraduate illustration program at University College Falmouth, in Cornwall, England.
 The course there emphasizes authorial practice - in a nutshell, taking responsibility for your own career - and I spent a year learning to generate projects from Cornwall's rich historic industrial landscape.
 I also saw a lot of rabbits!
 The following year, we moved on to Edinburgh, Scotland, where Anne completed a degree in architectural conservation and I mercilessly besieged old castles with my sketchbook.
-In 2009 we returned to Baltimore, and in 2010 I purchased and set up my first printing press in my basement, where I have been busy ever since...
+In 2009 we returned to Baltimore, and in 2010 I purchased and set up my first printing press in my basement.
+Since then, I have acquired more presses and moved to a larger, above ground space.

 My Craftsmen Superior